MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-auditlog-http-graphapi.md

    1. Select **Add permissions**.

 1. Select **Grant Admin Consent for (your organization)**.
-To set up admin content, see [Grant tenant-wide admin consent to an application](/azure/active-directory/manage-apps/grant-admin-consent#prerequisites).
+Learn more about setting up admin content in [Grant tenant-wide admin consent to an application](/azure/active-directory/manage-apps/grant-admin-consent#prerequisites).

    The API permissions now reflect application **AuditLogsQuery.Read.All** with a status of **Granted for _(your organization)_**.